Here in Spain, the fish and seafood is the best in Europe. But how do you know you’re ordering the right fish when the menu is in Spanish?

 - Dentón*: dentex.
 No, I’d never heard of it either, but it’s common in the Mediterranean and similar to bream.
 I’ve eaten it grilled in the north of Spain, where it’s called ‘machote‘ (rough translation – big man!).
 Delicious!

 - Dorada*: gilt head bream.
 Often farmed.
-One of my favourites: a lovely delicate flavour, especially the wild, non-farmed, dorada.
-More expensive, but worth it.
+One of my favourites: a lovely delicate flavour, especially the wild, non-farmed dorada.
+The wild version is more expensive, but worth it.
 You’ll find plenty of different types of bream on sale in this part of the world.
-Besugo (red bream), pajel (sea bream), palometa (Atlantic pomfret) and sargo (whitehead or zebra bream).
+Besugo (red bream), chopa (black sea bream) pajel (sea bream), palometa (Atlantic pomfret) and sargo (whitehead or zebra bream).

 - Emperador*: swordfish (see also pez espada).
 Often served as a fish steak, but too often it’s overcooked and dry.
 It’s also over-fished; another reason we avoid it.